openautosecure/autosecure/README.md

 # AutoSecure

+## ⚠️ Deprecated
-* **This project has been deprecated and will no longer receive updates.**
+**This project has been deprecated and will no longer receive updates.**

+## 📩 Contact
-* **For help understand the code or the flow of microsofts login and endpoints feel free to contact me at: salomao31_termedv6 in discord.**
+For help understanding the code or the flow of Microsoft's login and endpoints, feel free to contact:

+- Discord: **salomao31_termedv6**

+## 🚫 Support Policy
 **I will not help you config / update / setup this project.**

 ---

 ## Overview